switchdoclabs/SDL_ESP32_BC24_AIRQUALITY/README.md

 With the power off, take the Grove cable included with the Air Quality Sensor and plug it into the Grove connector marked A7/A9 on the back of the BC24.
 You are done!

+<H2>Testing</H2>

+You can see the values of the current air quality going by on the Arduino serial monitor.
+The LEDs should all be green unless you are in a polluted environment.

+To further test, spray hairspray about 3 feet away from the sensor and see the air quality values go up (indicated worse air).
+DO NOT SPRAY THE HAIRSPRAY AT YOUR SENSOR DIRECTORY OR YOU WILL DESTROY IT.
+DON'T CONDUCT THIS TEST ON A REGULAR BASIS.

 <H2>WiFi Connection Sequence - Provisioning</H2>

 - SmartConfig<BR>